When God Winks At You

 Since then, I can’t say God has flagrantly given me other signs, maybe He has but I’ve not noticed.
 Honestly, I don’t need them.
 I believed before I got any sign.
 So if I never see another wink by God, I’ll keep doing exactly what I’m doing each and every day, which is being my spiritually perfect, unconditionally loved, child of God, self!
 Will you join me in walking by such faith?
 It’s a good life!

 A prayer for you: God, I want to thank you for the little things you do.
 I now understand that life in itself is a wink from you!
 You winked at the world in person when you sent Jesus here!
 Thank you!
 Right now, I lift up all who are reading this, directly to you.
-I ask that you touch their hearts on a deep level.
+I ask that you touch their soul on a deep level.
 Help them to come to know you personally, through the life of Christ.
 In the meantime, if you want to give them a sign or a wink, do that too.
 We love you.
 Amen.

 This devotional is from 60 Days For Jesus, Volume 1.
 Get your copy here!